-More details about the special distributions and loan provisions made possible by the CARES Act.
+More details about the special distributions and loan provisions that were made possible by the CARES Act.

 Q: What is a Coronavirus-Related Distribution (CRD)?

-A: This is a new type of distribution available to 401(k) and other retirement plans to provide relief to those financially impacted by COVID-19.
-CRDs will enable eligible individuals to:
+A: This is a new type of distribution available to 401(k) and other retirement plans that was created in 2020 to provide relief to those financially impacted by COVID-19.
+CRDs enabled eligible individuals to:

 - Take a distribution of up to $100,000 in aggregate from 1/1/2020 – 12/30/2020;

 - Avoid the usual 10% early withdrawal penalty;